neuronsimulator/nrn/neuron/neuron/topology.rst

         and, if PARAMETER range variables are
         constant, that all the new segments have the proper PARAMETER values.
-        (It generally doesn't matter that ASSIGNED and STATE values do not get interpolated since those values are computed with fadvance()).
+        (It generally doesn't matter that ASSIGNED and STATE values do not get interpolated since those values are computed with :func:`fadvance`).
         If range variables are not constant then the hoc expressions used to set them should be re-executed.